 Many students choose to combine Biology with one of the other Sciences, Mathematics, Psychology, Health and Social Care, Sociology or Physical Education.
 A successful Biology student will have well developed independent study skills to motivate themselves into staying on track with their own studies.
 Students should have an interest in Biology and be able to apply a critical thought process to apply knowledge to exam style questions.
-Memory techniques are paramount to help remember the large amounts of detailed content.
+Memory techniques are paramount to help remember the large amounts of detailed content and students should be dedicated to spend time regularly revisiting material to maximise retention.

-Modules I to 4 constitute the stand-alone AS Level qualification; Modules I to 6, combined with the Practical Endorsement, constitutes the full A Level.
+Modules 1 to 4 constitute the stand-alone AS Level qualification; Modules 1 to 8, combined with the Practical Endorsement, constitutes the full A Level.
 The modules can be summarised as: